T-inashe/OpenLingua/frontend/__tests__/Luvo.md

 ## User Report: Luvo

 For Luvo, the platform’s structure made it easy to set goals and track them.
-The checkpoint tests felt fair and matched lesson content.
-Flashcards with audio and images supported different learning styles.

 Highlights:
 - Goal setting with weekly targets and reminders
-- Clear explanations for mistakes after quizzes
 - Accessible design: captions, keyboard nav, screen‑reader labels

 Room for improvement: